TheMEMOLab/Bio326-NMBU/Doc/HPC-101-WorkingWithSigma2.md

 ### Example of an Interactive job by running BLAST.

-**Problem: We want to detect the presence of a a-amylase sequence similar to Bacteroides gramini in a new Bacteroides genome (51).**
+**Problem: We want to detect the presence of an a-amylase sequence similar to Bacteroides gramini in a new Bacteroides genome (51).**

 **Solution: we can use BLAST tool to align the sequence to all the predicted proteins in the Bacteroides51 genome and look for an ortholog of the a-amylase.**